 New York Times, Broccoli Magazine, CRWN Magazine, The Intercept, NBC News, Apartment Therapy, Curbed for NY Magazine, EIGHTY Magazine, The Source Magazine, Origin Magazine, Gothamist, Inside Climate News, Texas Observer, and more.

-Commercial Clients
+Clients

 AARP, Pholk Beauty, Madewell, Bang & Olufsen, W Hotels, Birchbox, Veuve Clicquot, Meermin Mallorca, Kwanzaa Crawl.

-Editorial Commissions
+Editorial Commisions

 Wall Street Journal (Lifestyle) - With This 1965 Volvo, Who Needs an SUV?
 (2024, February 4)